 Stair runner carpets are not purely for aesthetics however, they provide needed safety from slips and falls.
 The carpet pile will also absorb the noise of foot traffic going up and down the stairs.
 Professional carpet installation will ensure a long lasting fit and extend carpet life.

 So, to get started, how do you select from the plethora of carpet options available?
 Fortunately, with sites like Pinterest, Houzz, and Instagram, there’s an abundance of carpet runner photos to inspire you.
 And, check out our stair runner gallery for even more stair carpet ideas.

 Next, decide on a style.
 Do you want a stripe, pattern, or solid?
 Do you want the feeling to be formal and gracious, relaxed and casual, or sophisticated and modern?
 Often, the style of your home will dictate your choice.

 Below you’ll find chevron stair runners, animal print stair runners, striped stair runners, black and white stair runners, geometric stair runners and more.
 We hope you find a stair carpet runner that’s perfect for your home.

 Black and White Stair Runners

 This striking black and white wool herringbone carpet creates a classy opening statement on this straight up set of stairs.
 Continue the black and white scheme to keep your décor cosmopolitan, or jazz it up by adding pops of color.

-Kelly Hurliman Design
+Interior Design by Kelly Hurliman Design

 Chevron Stair Runners